renantb/simple-form/README.md

 # simple-form
 This is a simple form for study DOM in javascript an also study HTML and CSS

 You can add user name's and their email.
-I added the button and functionality to clear the form fields if you type the wrong. 😁
+I added the button and functionality to clear the form fields if you type wrong. 😁

 <p align="center" >
 <img src="img.png">